Welfare capitalism: History

 In the 19th century, some companies—mostly manufacturers—began offering new benefits for their employees.
 This began in Britain in the early 19th century and also occurred in other European countries, including France and Germany.
 These companies sponsored sports teams, established social clubs, and provided educational and cultural activities for workers.
 Some offered housing as well.
-Welfare corporatism in the United States developed during the intense industrial development of 1880 to 1900 which was marked by labor disputes and strikes, many violent.
+Welfare corporatism in the United States developed during the intense Industrial Revolution development of 1880 to 1900 which was marked by labor disputes and strikes, many violent.

 Cooperatives and model villages

 One of the first attempts at offering philanthropic welfare to workers was made at the New Lanark mills in Scotland by the social reformer Robert Owen.
 He became manager and part owner of the mills in 1810, and encouraged by his success in the management of cotton mills in Manchester (see also Quarry Bank Mill), he hoped to conduct New Lanark on higher principles and focus less on commercial profit.
 The general condition of the people was very unsatisfactory.
 Many of the workers were steeped in theft and drunkenness, and other vices were common; education and sanitation were neglected and most families lived in one room.
 The respectable country people refused to submit to the long hours and demoralising drudgery of the mills.
 Many employers also operated the truck system, whereby payment to the workers was made in part or totally by tokens.
 These tokens had no value outside the mill owner's "truck shop".
 The owners were able to supply shoddy goods to the truck shop and charge top prices.
 A series of "Truck Acts" (1831–1887) eventually stopped this abuse, by making it an offence not to pay employees in common currency.

 Owen opened a store where the people could buy goods of sound quality at little more than wholesale cost, and he placed the sale of alcohol under strict supervision.
 He sold quality goods and passed on the savings from the bulk purchase of goods to the workers.
 These principles became the basis for the cooperative stores in Britain that continue to operate today.
 Owen's schemes involved considerable expense, which displeased his partners.
 Tired of the restrictions on his actions, Owen bought them out in 1813.
 New Lanark soon became celebrated throughout Europe, with many leading royals, statesmen and reformers visiting the mills.
 They were astonished to find a clean, healthy industrial environment with a content, vibrant workforce and a prosperous, viable business venture all rolled into one.
-Owen’s philosophy was contrary to contemporary thinking, but he was able to demonstrate that it was not necessary for an industrial enterprise to treat its workers badly to be profitable.
-Owen was able to show visitors the village’s excellent housing and amenities, and the accounts showing the profitability of the mills.
+Owen's philosophy was contrary to contemporary thinking, but he was able to demonstrate that it was not necessary for an industrial enterprise to treat its workers badly to be profitable.
+Owen was able to show visitors the village's excellent housing and amenities, and the accounts showing the profitability of the mills.